seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_slides.md

 == 5.
 Organization: this is a blended course
 == !
-- Lessons are a mix of documents and videos.
-- Documents and videos are available on this website: https://emlyon.github.io/IoT4Entrepreneurs/
+* The construction of the object is done by yourself, at home ** Documents and videos are available on this website: https://emlyon.github.io/IoT4Entrepreneurs/ ** The Makers' Lab is available to help you for soldering, 3D printing, debugging.
-- So this is "distance learning": build your object by following the videos, read the documents!
+** Arduino software is installed on the computers of the Makers' Lab

+== !
+* 3 in-class sessions:
+** 1st (today): Introduction and distribution of the parts to build the object ** 2nd (check the date on the syllabus): IoT and their impact on business ** 3rd (check the date on the syllabus): business game: how to create economic value with IoT?
+Using the DDBM method.

 == !
 Example of a video on the website:

 == !
 [.stretch]